k2-fsa/sherpa-ncnn/README.md

   - How to download and use pre-trained models

-We provide a few YouTube videos for demonstration about real-time speech recognition with `sherpa-ncnn` with a microphone:
+We provide a few YouTube videos for demonstration about real-time speech recognition with `sherpa-ncnn` using a microphone:

   - `English`: <https://www.youtube.com/watch?v=m6ynSxycpX0>
   - `Chinese`: <https://www.youtube.com/watch?v=bbQfoRT75oM>